rjury-sumo/sumo-public-content/CustomTraining/TrainingOrg/Lab log monitors.md

 - open a new log search
 - select -6h
 - paste and execute this query:

+The timeslice, count by timeslice, transpose syntax below is the standard method in Sumo Logic to graph multiple values of a field as seperate dynamic series over time.

 ```
 _sourcecategory=*kubernetes* stream  stderr
 _loglevel=error